-The Hoover WindTunnel 2 Whole House Rewind is an okay overall upright vacuum with limited maneuverability and not many features.
-It has decent performance on both bare floors and low-pile carpets and it performs badly on high-pile carpet.
-It's bulky and it doesn't have a rotating head so it's hard to maneuver around a room and it's especially difficult to clean under furniture.
-It comes with a few extra tools, including a mini turbo brush, which helps clean hair on furniture.
-It's easy to maintain, there aren't any recurring costs as long as you're covered by the three-year warranty, and its dirt compartment is fairly big.
+The Hoover WindTunnel 2 Whole House Rewind is a satisfactory overall upright vacuum with limited maneuverability and few features.
+While it has decent performance on both bare floors and low-pile carpets, it struggles a bit more with small and large debris on high-pile carpet.
+It's bulky as well which makes it especially difficult to clean under furniture, and it doesn't have a rotating head either so it can be hard to maneuver around a room.
+On the upside, it comes with a few extra tools including a mini turbo brush, which helps clean hair on furniture.
+It's easy to maintain too as there aren't any recurring costs as long as you're covered by its three-year warranty, and its dirt compartment is fairly big.

 The Hoover WindTunnel 2 Whole House Rewind is decent to use on bare floors.
 It sucks up hair on bare floors quite easily and cleans up most small debris.
 Unfortunately, it's not as good with large debris and it quickly loses performance as the dirt compartment fills.
 Also, since it doesn't have a rotating head, the maneuverability is disappointing.
 Luckily, the compartment is fairly big and the vacuum itself is easy to maintain.